os4bim/os4bim/README.md

 - 👨‍🎓 I’m currently learning Python and Revit API including **Revit Python Shell** and **PyRevit**
 - 🤝 I’m looking to collaborate on script to improve data processing in Revit, and maybe with Open Source softwares in  the future.
 - ✉️ You can reach me on [Linkedln](https://www.linkedin.com/in/yoann-obry-1889b611b/)
+- 💻 And visit my website there [BimSuisseRomande](https://bimsuisseromande.ch)

 🗣️ FR